 “I’m trying to practice my Spanish, can you help me?”

 The Catalan women was very friendly, and we went on to have a great conversation about the cultural differences between the U.S. and Spain.

 The days went by, and eventually the weeks.
 I improved more and more.
-I had a decent repertoire of a few topics of conversation, mostly about my Latino accent, poor use of Spanish grammar, and asking them whether they prefer speaking Catalan or Spanish.
+I had a decent repertoire of a few topics of conversation, mostly about my strange accent, poor use of Spanish grammar, and whether they prefer speaking Catalan or Spanish.

 My ability to talk to women improved, but by no means did I achieve any sort of mastery.

 However, I did get good at approaching girls.
 I made approaching my whole metric for success.
 With this metric, I was able to approach more easily, detached from the outcome.